Selflender logo

 Most banks offer digital and online banking services that allow customers to check balances, make payments, and transfer money between their accounts using their smartphone or computer.

 This article delves into digital banking statistics including how many people in the U.S. use these services, how secure they are, and the most important features people look for in digital banking.
-It also includes data from a survey on behalf of Self which asked over 1,200 people how they use digital banking.
+It also includes data from a survey on behalf of Self which asked 1,448 U.S. adults how they use digital banking.

 Key statistics